Dual Diagnosis Treatment Tuscaloosa, AL

 Services provided:

-• Peer support, self help meetings and mental health services
+• Mentoring, self help meetings and mental health services

 Northwest Alabama Mental Health Center Begin Again - 38.9 miles from Tuscaloosa, AL

-Northwest Alabama Mental Health Center Begin Again is a dual-diagnosis treatment center in Fayette, Alabama that offers treatment services for substance use and mental health disorders that include phobias as well as bulimia.
+Northwest Alabama Mental Health Center Begin Again is a dual diagnosis treatment center in Fayette, AL that offers treatment for alcohol or drug addiction and mental health disorders that include personality disorders as well as schizoid personality disorder.

 Address: 123 2nd Avenue NW, Fayette, AL 35555 in Fayette County